mapbox/mapbox-directions.js/README.md

 [![Build Status](https://travis-ci.org/mapbox/mapbox-directions.js.png)](https://travis-ci.org/mapbox/mapbox-directions.js)

-This is a Leaflet plugin for the Mapbox Directions API.
+This is a Mapbox.js plugin for the Mapbox Directions API.
 Its main features include:

 * Input controls for origin and destination
 * Draggable origin and destination markers